TactigonTeam/Intermediate-Codes/Cube/readme.md

 # Cube

-The aim of this project is showing a 3D cube on a Smartphone which orientation in updated in real time depending on actual orientation of TSkin/Tactigon
+The aim of this project is showing a 3D cube on a Smartphone which orientation is updated in real time depending on actual orientation of TSkin/Tactigon

 ## Getting Started